Sunil-Meka/TypeScript-Express-MySQL_From_YML/readme.md

 7- the generator will generate only models,validations,structure,etc but not implementation code
 	- the implementation code has to be written manually in typescript, here it is src/impl
-	- in the implementation code we have to handle database management, here it is firestore from firebase
+	- in the implementation code we have to handle database management, here it is MYSQL

 8- once the implementation code is completed, the project is ready to test and deploy